They can sense illness and anxiety in us, but it’s hard to know for sure with a pet if they are in tip-top shape!

 Is your dog panting excessively?

 Dogs pant to cool themselves down.
-If your dog is panting excessively even in cool weather and without having exercised recently this is something to take note of.
+If your dog is panting excessively, even in cool weather and without having exercised recently, this is something to take note of.
 Some dogs will pant if they are in significant pain as a way of coping.
 Especially notice any panting happening in the middle of the night.
-This could be signs of pain or anxiety.
+This could be a sign of pain or anxiety.

 Is your dog eating, drinking, pooping, and peeing normally?

-As adopters we do our best to learn our dogs’ language and help them to live a long, happy and comfortable life.
-Do you have a sure fire way to know when your dog is in pain?
+As adopters, we do our best to learn our dogs’ language and help them to live long, happy and comfortable lives.
+Do you have a surefire way to know when your dog is in pain?
 What behaviors have your dogs shown when they were uncomfortable?
-Let us know in the comments below and remember to share this post with fellow doggy owners.
+Let us know in the comments below and remember to share this post with fellow dog owners.